jsilvela/jsilvela.github.io/content/post/2018-08-05-sql-over-time.md

 ]
 categories = [
 ]
-date = "2018-08-05T11:36:11+01:00"
+date = "2018-09-25T01:36:11+01:00"
-title = "Ditch your ORM"
+title = "SQL over time, or, Ditch your ORM"

 +++

 Here I'm telling a story of PostgreSQL performance over time, and the point of it, for me, is that given the richness of SQL, and the steady improvement of implementations, it is foolish to trust your querying to an ORM.
 SQL is very much worth learning, and learning well.
 There are many gains to be made, in efficiency and in code quality.

 <hr/>